We want to introduce you to the many initiatives committed to art and care: We are many!

 The Mothers UK

 ‘The Mothers’ is an online archive of stories and experiences from mothers of all ages with children of all ages.
-The project collects texts, images, videos and personal accounts, creating a non-judgemental space for honest perspectives on motherhood.
+The project gathers texts, images, videos and narratives by mothers of different ages and with different family biographies.
+It creates a non-judgmental space for honest, polyphonic perspectives on motherhood.
+In doing so, it makes visible experiences that are often simplified or excluded from public images of mothering.

 The Mothership Project